 Committee meetings are meetings wherein students present their progress to their supervisor and two (sometimes three) selected committee members.
-These two members are typically chosen by the student and the supervisor prior the first meeting.
+These two members are typically chosen by the student and the supervisor prior to the first meeting.
 Within the meeting, the student gives a ~15 min research presentation, after which the committee members pose questions and provide feedback regarding the student’s progress.
 The meetings exist to ensure that students remain on track towards completing their degrees and receive necessary guidance.

 Committee meetings are mandatory for all graduate students.
 Master’s students must complete a committee meeting before the 18th month of their degree.
-PhD students must complete one committee meeting per year (between September 1st and August 31st), otherwise the department will be fined $7500 by the School of Graduate Studies.
+PhD students must complete one committee meeting per year (between September 1st and August 31st), otherwise, the department will be fined $7500 by the School of Graduate Studies.

 Prior to the Meeting

 First, the student must schedule the meeting.
 He or she should correspond with the supervisor and committee members to select a date and time which works for all.
 Once the meeting has been scheduled, the student is responsible for reserving a meeting room and a projector, which can be done through the Graduate Secretary.